 - That the invoice will be paid in 30 to 60 days.

-Consider discussing this with your general contractors early on in the process.
+Consider discussing this topic with your general contractors early on in the process.
 Their agreement and cooperation with the process are essential to finance these invoices.

 4. Advantages and disadvantages